Link here to download a colour wheel (PDF) document

 We usually think of colour as a quality inherent in an object - for example a red car or a green frog.
 But colour is really what we see as a result of three factors interacting: light, the object, and the observer.
 As rays of light hit the object, the object absorbs some light and reflects some light.
 We see the reflected light and perceive it as colour.
 Different colours reflect light of different wavelengths.
 Human eyes are able to perceive thousands of colours in the visible spectrum of light.

-RGB is the default colour model in GIMP.
-GIMP uses your preferred colour model (RGB or HSL) whenever colour values are displayed.
+RGB is the default colour model in Photoshop.
+Photoshop uses your preferred colour model (RGB or HSL) whenever colour values are displayed.
 When you select colours from the Colour Picker, you are able to enter RGB or HSL values regardless of your preference setting.
 The colour model used to display colour values on-screen has no effect on how colours are printed.

 All colours on your computer screen are created by mixing red, green, and blue light in varying proportions and intensities.
 When these primary colours are mixed in equal proportions, they create yellow, cyan, and magenta.
 Adding all the colours together creates white.